In addition to valued contributions from individuals listed on the People page, we have an active collaboration with these affiliated projects.

 The center continues to expand its range of digital information, while dedicating resources to developing and implementing research tools in order to improve the effectiveness of information search and retrieval.

-Directed by Professor Bi-qi Beatrice Lei, the Taiwan Shakespeare Database is an open-access online archive of Taiwan’s Shakespearean productions with both English and Chinese interfaces.
+Founded by Professor Bi-qi Beatrice Lei, the Taiwan Shakespeare Database is an open-access online archive of Taiwan’s Shakespearean productions with both English and Chinese interfaces.
 It casts theatre works in historical and cultural context, presenting not only streaming video of performances with bilingual subtitles but also production background, interviews, publicity materials, designs, photos, news coverage, reviews, essays, and more.
 Data is annotated in English and Chinese: each production comes with a concise introduction and related materials are given a brief abstract too.

 The Database constitutes a useful tool for researchers, teachers, and students alike.
 Users can browse all the productions or search for specific data.
 The Database is an ongoing project.
 Application tools for teaching and research are also being developed. http://shakespeare.digital.ntu.edu.tw/shakespeare/